Heck it can get confusing! There are so many different types of pasta available, it can be tricky to understand and remember which is which.

 TUBETTI RIGATI (TUBETTINI)

 A very small type of pastina that literally translates as ‘little tubes with lines’ in Italian.
-My kitchen icon mamma-in-law Marisa makes pasta fagioli using tubettini (here is her super-simple pasta fagioli recipe).
+My kitchen icon mamma-in-law Marisa makes pasta fagioli using tubettini (you’ll find her super-simple pasta fagioli recipe here).

 A ridged version of rigatoni.